sBuiltaJr/imageGenSD/ROADMAP.md

 This plan should be pulling features from the [improvements list](IMPROVEMENTS_LIST.md) page.

 #version 0.6.5
-- Implement a method for allowing user intput to feed the description generator prompt.
+- Implement a method for allowing user input to feed the description generator prompt.

 #Version 0.6.0
 - Implement a description generator that can run in parallel with the image generator.